suvigyavijay/tiny-llm/book/src/week3-01-paged-attention-part1.md

 [📚 Reading: PagedAttention for Large Language Models](https://vllm.ai/posts/2023-06-20-pagedattention.html)

-## Task 1: Implement Paged Attention Data Structures
+## Task: Implement Paged Attention Data Structures

 In this first part of the paged attention implementation, we will focus on the core data structures that will form the foundation of our memory manager.
+We have included tests for various allocation and deallocation scenarios.

 ```
 src/tiny_llm/paged_attention.py